List of content you will read in this article:

 For some reason, the Blue Screen of Death can show on your screen.
 The message appears on the blue screen and provides details about the mistake.
 The majority of consumers are aware of how to fix this mistake.
-Many who don't know will learn more by reading this post.
-We've included a step-by-step guide to resolving the issue.
+We've included a step-by-step guide and various methods to fix the KMODE_EXCEPTION_NOT_HANDLED error on Windows.
 It makes no difference whether you're using Windows 10 or an earlier version; these approaches would work for you.
-If the error prevents you from booting Windows, you recommend that you start it in safe mode and try these remedies.
+If the error prevents you from booting Windows, we recommend that you start it in safe mode and try these remedies.

 Method 1: Turn off fast startup

-To correct the BSOD error on your Windows 10 PC, follow the measures outlined here.
+To correct the BSOD error on your Windows 10 PC, follow the below-given step-by-step guide.

-Step 6: Check to see if the Kmode Exception not handled error has disappeared by restating your machine.
+- Step 6: Check to see if the Kmode Exception not handled Windows 10 has disappeared by restating your machine.

 Method 2: In Safe Mode, begin your device and load the missing drivers